a letter from the Vice president of INTERNAL recruitment

 Our goal is to inform potential new members and parents about recruitment at Lehigh.
 Joining Greek life is a great way to get involved on campus.
-Sisters within the Greek system are leaders on campus and in the classroom, as well as deeply involved in the community.
+Sisters within the Greek system are not only deeply involved in the Panhellenic community, but are also leaders in both the classroom and the greater Lehigh community.
 At Lehigh, we participate in deferred recruitment meaning that recruitment takes place at the beginning of the spring semester.
 Potential new members have the opportunity to explore Greek life through recruitment events in the fall and eventually find the chapter that is right for them during formal recruitment in the spring.
 After learning more about recruitment, we hope to encourage women to join Greek life at Lehigh!

 I. FREQUENTLY ASKED QUESTIONS